Mugambi99/Financial-analysis-projects/RFM Model/Readme.md

 | Transactions | Profit is missing | Various columns have nulls that is insightful in analysis |          | No duplicates | Cancellation status need to be updated   | List price format should be corrected  |
 |Impact |Regulatory implications like fines.
 Reputational damage from litigation|  | Missed opportunity in accurate segments| Skewed data leading to inaccurate analysis| Memory cost implications

-**Accuracy issues**
+**Accuracy issues:**

--	DOB was inaccurate for the “Customer Demographic” and missing an age column.
--	“Transaction” the profit realized in the year is missing.
-It important to indicate profit enabling the analyst accessing how they company is performing
-**Mitigation:**
--	Adjust the DOB for the specific customer.
-The error indicated he is the only customer born in 1814 as opposed to the next born in 1930
--	Add an age column to see the age distribution of the customers **Completeness**
--	There is vital data that will give more description of the customer such as the job title and job industry category in “Customer Demographic”.
--	The number of customer id is incomplete
+The DOB data in the "Customer Demographic" sheet is inaccurate for some customers, and an age column is missing, which makes it difficult to analyze customer demographics accurately.
+To mitigate this, the company should adjust the DOB data for each customer to ensure accuracy, and add an age column to the sheet to have a clear view of the age distribution of customers.
+This information will be valuable in understanding customer behavior and preferences, and in developing targeted marketing strategies.

+The "Transaction" sheet is missing the profit realized in the year, which is crucial information for analyzing revenue and forecasting sales trends.
+The company should ensure that all necessary financial data is included in the transaction sheet for accurate analysis.

+**Completeness:**

+Some essential data, such as job title and job industry category in the "Customer Demographic" sheet, is missing, which makes it difficult to understand the customer's professional background.
+The company should ensure that all relevant customer data is captured in the sheet to enable better analysis of customer demographics and behavior.

+The number of customer IDs is incomplete, which may make it difficult to identify customers and analyze their behavior.
+The company should ensure that all customer IDs are captured accurately to enable comprehensive analysis of customer behavior.

--	Columns such as product class, brand, standard cost, product line and product date sold is vital information that assist the tracking changes in cost and revenue details for forecasting
+Columns such as product class, brand, standard cost, product line, and product date sold are vital information that assists in tracking changes in cost and revenue details for forecasting.
+The company should ensure that these columns are complete and accurate to enable better analysis and forecasting of product sales and revenue.

-**Consistency**
--	In the sheets “Customer Demographic” and “New customer” have some inconsistency in the column named gender.
-Clarification is vital.
-**Uniqueness**
--	There are no duplicates across all datasests provided.
-**Relevancy**
+**Consistency:**

+The gender column in the "Customer Demographic" and "New Customer" sheets have inconsistencies that need clarification.
+The company should ensure that gender data is captured accurately and consistently to enable comprehensive analysis of customer demographics and behavior.

+**Uniqueness:**

+The data set has no duplicates, which is good news for the company.
+The company should ensure that all future data is checked for duplicates to maintain data quality.

+**Relevancy:**

--	In the sheet “Customer Demographic” there is a column named default that has no relevancy to the data.
+The "default" column in the "Customer Demographic" sheet has no relevancy to the data.
+The company should remove this column to maintain data cleanliness and consistency.

--	In the “Transaction” sheet cancelled ordered should be filtered.
-The cancelled orders are 589, this causes skewness in the data when not properly dealt with.
+The "Transaction" sheet includes canceled orders, which may skew the analysis of customer behavior and revenue.
+The company should filter out canceled orders to enable accurate analysis of sales and revenue trends.

+**Overall, the company should prioritize data quality to ensure that accurate, complete, consistent, and relevant data is used for analysis and decision-making.
+The company should also consider investing in data management tools and software to improve data accuracy and completeness, reduce inconsistencies, and ensure better data quality control.**

 ### TASK TWO